 About this initiative

-Additional information regarding this European Citizens' Initiative, available on the and the dedicated Commission's webpage.
+Detailed information on this ECI is available on the and on the dedicated Commission's 'End the Cage Age' webpage.

 Response of the Commission

 On 30 June 2021, the Commission decided to positively respond to the ECI.
 In its communication, the Commission sets out plans for a legislative proposal to prohibit cages for a number of farm animals.
 The proposal will come as part of the ongoing revision of the animal welfare legislation under the the Farm to Fork Strategy.

 - Animals already covered by legislation: laying hens, sows and calves;

 - Other animals mentioned in the ECI: rabbits, pullets, layer breeders, broiler breeders, quail, ducks and geese.